natecraddock/ziglua/docs.md

 In the C API, there are two functions provided to initialize the main Lua state: `lua_newstate` and `luaL_newstate`.
 The former requires passing an allocator function to be used by Lua for all memory allocations, while the latter uses the default libc allocator.

-Ziglua provides a third option with the `Lua.init(Allocator)` function, which accepts a traditional Zig allocator.
+Ziglua provides a third option with the `Lua.init(Allocator)` function, which accepts a Zig allocator.
 All three functions are available depending on your needs, but most likely you will want to use the `Lua.init(Allocator)` function.
 If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateAux` is available if you wish to use the default libc allocator.

 ## Safety

-The ziglua API aims to be safer than the traditional C API.
+The Ziglua API aims to be safer than the traditional C API.
 That said, the way that Lua operates means that Zig cannot protect you from all errors due to the use of `longjmp` in C.

-Here is a list of the types of features ziglua uses to ensure greater safety:
+Here is a list of the features Ziglua uses for greater safety:

 ### Errors